The Combat Jack Show Thread

 I took it as her being thirsty for the dudes attention and trying to please him.
 She figured that since they didn't like it, the guy wouldn't either.
 The funny thing is she knows damn well he's not taking her on a date.

-It's amazing to me she's 28 :lol:
+It's amazing to me she's 28 :lol

 Only thing I don't like about Tax is when he has random women in the studio.
 They never offer anything and I always feel like they're scared to go against him most of the time cuz his jokes are too strong.
 I don't want to see him really argue but none of the women can keep up.
 It's like they're eye candy but we can't see them.
-She doesn't count as a random woman but when he had that **** ISIS lady on I was so weak. :rofl:
+She doesn't count as a random woman but when he had that **** ISIS lady on I was so weak. :rollin

 Homegirl from Brooklyn was hilarious who was dissing ISIS she's funny whenever she on the show.
 She's the female version of Tax straight up I think her name is BKtidalwave she was straight up hilarious

-:rofl: :rofl: :rofl: This chick is wild.
+:rollin :rollin :rollin This chick is wild.

 Knew the same people doing time.
 That will go down as a classic Tax episode that doesn't get the respect it deserves.